 Address: 165 S. De Lacey Ave., Pasadena, CA 91105

-Pro tip: Duff’s Cakemix has vegan and gluten-free cake options available.
+Pro tip: Duff’s Cakemix also offers both vegan and gluten-free cake options.

 18. American Girl Place

 Address: 189 The Grove Dr., Los Angeles, CA 90036

 One of the popular things to do in Los Angeles with kids who are American Girl fans is to visit American Girl Place and its cafe.
 This restaurant serves brunch, lunch, and tea.
 Dolls sit with their owners in high chairs secured to the tables.
 We’ve eaten in the cafe multiple times.
 I find the food surprisingly good — especially the birthday cake if you’re celebrating a special occasion.